valencik/mastersAPSC/documents/thesis/thesis.md

 ## Future Work - Text Mining
 %- TODO Topic Modelling
 Topic Modelling is a statistical model used to discover abstract topics in a collection of text @topic-models-intro.
-A commonly used topic modelling algorithm is Latent Dirichlet Allocation @topic-models-tech.
+A commonly used topic modelling algorithm is Latent Dirichlet Allocation (LDA) @topic-models-tech.
 It models documents as having been created by sampling a distribution of topics @latent-dirichlet-allocation.
-Where topics are distributions of words.
+The topics are distributions of words.
 This approach has proven effective on natural language text as well as on other data sources @bio-latent.
 The selectors present in NSR entries are not natural language text but they could be used as input to LDA.
 This could find "topics" in the NSR data where topics are made up of NSR selectors such as nuclear isotopes and types of measurements.